evakathie/ux-portfolio/projects/jobindex-log-analysis.md

 <h3>Log Analysis</h3>

 <p>To investigate the problem of understanding how job recruiters find candidates for the job, we performed a search log analysis on query data by recruiters working at Jobindex from 2021.
 Performing log analysis is a powerful way to determine user behavior.
 Because the data is collected while the users are actively engaging with the system, it is more reliable than recalled behavior, not only because people are not always able to recall the actions they have taken, but are sometimes even unwilling to recall accurately.
 Of course, there are some shortcomings when using this method.
-One of them being that with log analysis, we are not able to ascertain any of the motivations or goals of the recruiters in the way that they do their searches.</p>
+One of them is that with log analysis, we are not able to ascertain any of the motivations or goals of the recruiters in the way that they do their searches.</p>

 <h4>Tools and Groupwork</h4>

-<p>We used R and the software R Studio for data import, cleaning, transformation, visualisation, and statistical analysis.
+<p>We used R and the software R Studio for data import, cleaning, transformation, visualization, and statistical analysis.
 Before we started our analysis we cleaned the dataset by removing any queries outside of 2021 and having a closer look at sessions with an abnormal length.
-We filtered out any sessions that are shorter than 5 minutes or longer than 2 days.
+We filtered out any sessions that were shorter than 5 minutes or longer than 2 days.
 While some sessions can take longer, if the recruiters spend more than 2 days on a single session, it is reasonable to presume that it is not one true session.
 For example, that particular job might have been used for training purposes and therefore the later session should not be included in our analysis.
 In contrast, very short sessions could be the result of an error in the systems.</p>

 <p>As a group of five people, we split the work between us by everyone being responsible for one research question.
 Throughout the process, we worked together as a team, having regular check-ins and sharing what we had done so far and what we were planning to do next.
 We also advised each other on what we wanted to do in each research question and what statistical tests could potentially be done.
 We also exchanged ideas when coding and helped each other when we encountered problems.</p>